 The types and role of whisky casks

 Casks are essential for maturing and storing whisky.
-Read on as Dave Broom, a world-renowned whisky expert and writer, explores the various vessels and cask types of the whisky world.
+Explore the various vessels and cask types of the whisky world.

 After making whisky, distillers either store it or sell it.
 In both cases, they must put the spirit into an oak cask, which can be used for storage or maturation.